-Michigan bans open carry of a guns at polling locations
+Michigan bans open carry of guns at polling locations

 Benson's directive said that the open carry of firearms is prohibited inside any polling place, any hallway used by voters to enter and exit or within 100 feet outside the building entrance.

-But Joey Roberts, president of Michigan Open Carry, said he doesn't believe Benson has the unilateral authority to impose such a policy and is considering a lawsuit, the Detroit News reported.
+Roberts also views the open carry ban as an attempt to suppress the vote of gun owners.

-"We don't see walking in and voting with an open carry pistol as voter intimidation," Roberts told the paper.
+"Me walking into a polling location openly carrying my pistol is not intimidating anybody," he said.

-The NRA also opposed the ban, with spokeswoman Amy Hunter telling the News this "ill-conceived action only eradicates the right to self-defense by law-abiding Michiganders."
+The NRA also opposed the ban, with spokeswoman Amy Hunter telling the Detroit News this "ill-conceived action only eradicates the right to self-defense by law-abiding Michiganders."

 At least one county sheriff said he won't enforce the ban.

-"An order is an order and, quite frankly, is unenforceable," said Mike Murphy, sheriff of Livingston County, which is located northwest of Detroit.
+"An order is an order and, quite frankly, is unenforceable," Mike Murphy, sheriff of Livingston County, which is located northwest of Detroit, told the paper.
 "They have no authority to supersede law.”

 Triston Cole, a state Republican lawmaker, blasted the directive on Facebook as "an in your face unconstitutional ban" and accused Democrats of trying to "take your guns and your Second Amendment rights away."